 Where or who do the complaints and anonymous reports get sent?
 What do you do with these reports?

-The incidence reports we receive through our platform are shared with the relevant government and customs agencies for action.
-We also share the same analysed reports with the Civil Society Organizations for evidence based advocacy and hopefully would help inform policy decisions in the future
+The incidence reports we receive anonymously through our platform are shared with the relevant government and customs agencies for action.
+We also share the same analyzed reports with the Civil Society Organizations for evidence based advocacy.
+We hope that these reports would help inform policy decisions on issues cross border in the future.

 How has uptake been since you launched?